oleg-nenashev/codeship-jfr-java-maven-demo/README.md

 * Executes Maven Build
 * Records Unit test results
 * Runs SpotBugs for static analysis and publishes the results
+* Uses a `Dockerfile.build` to specify the image, and enables dependency caching.

 This demo uses [Version Number Library](https://github.com/jenkinsci/lib-version-number) from Jenkins as a target project.
 This library does not include any Jenkins-specific code, and can be considered as a simple library written in Java.

 ## TODOs